 Medical Assistant Skills: Clinical, Administrative, & Soft

-Clinical skills include working directly with patients, taking vitals, and collecting samples.
-Administrative skills include office work such as scheduling appointments and organizing paperwork.
+Clinical medical assistant skills include working directly with patients, taking vitals, and collecting samples.
+Administrative medical assistant skills include office work such as scheduling appointments and organizing paperwork.

 Because they deal with all kinds of people in different types of situations, medical assistants need to be responsible, empathetic, and professional.
 Both patients and physicians need to be able to trust their medical assistants to be honest, ethical, and advocate for their patients.

-This article looks at the clinical, administrative, and soft skills required to be a medical assistant.
+This article looks at the skills required to be a successful medical assistant, including clinical, administrative, and soft skills.

 Medical Assistant Skills List